 Go high quality on your choice of beef also.
 I say this because texture and flavor matter despite not requiring a big amount of beef to get the point across.
 I use 1 to 2 small prime beef tenderloin filets and grill them medium-rare.
 This can absolutely be done outside on your charcoal or gas grill.
 Because this is “come together quick” kind of meal, I find simply heating an indoor grill pan more convenient.
 They rest under foil once grilled for 10 minutes.
 Sliced thinly on the bias, 1 or 2 are more than sufficient for this recipe.

-Ingredients for A Sweet Potato & Steak Salad
+A Sweet Potato & Steak Salad with Carolina Mustard Vinaigrette

 - 2 large sweet potatoes, about 1lb, peeled and sliced into 1/4 inch thick rounds